 If you think you can accomplish something, you can.
 If you believe you can effect change, you will.
 If you lead with intention and purpose, your actions will be far-reaching and impactful.
 Mindsets are powerful.
 We see you as a changemaker, and want you to ensure that you see yourself as one too!

 Who do you need to involve as stakeholders?

-Identify the “what’s next” by pinpointing one to three next steps.
+Identify the “what’s next” by pinpointing next steps.

-Now that you have a focus and ideas, develop an in-depth proposal for your Climate Action Project.
-Construct a detailed overview describing how you will implement this idea.
-Think about an inspiring, innovative, actionable project with concrete, lasting, positive impact that you will love working on for 5 months!
+With these ideas percolating, develop an in-depth proposal for a Climate Action Project that excites you.
+Construct a detailed overview describing how you will implement this inspiring, innovative, actionable project over the next 5 months with concrete, lasting, positive impact.

-Post a teaser about your CAP plans on Instagram to get friends and followers excited about being the change!
-Tag @TurningGreenOrg and #PGC2021.
+Post a teaser (in a format of your choice!) about your CAP plans on Instagram to get friends and followers excited about being the change.
+Tag @TurningGreenOrg and #PGC2022.

 Upload your responses in a PDF document, as well as a screenshot of your social media post.
 Include your name (or team name), username, and school.